-OpusClip vs Descript vs Vizard vs Managed Clipping: The 2026 Buyer's Guide
+OpusClip vs Descript vs Vizard vs Managed Clipping

-OpusClip vs Descript vs Vizard vs managed clipping — the 2026 buyer's matrix we run for podcasters, by cost-per-qualified-view.
+OpusClip vs Descript vs Vizard vs managed clipping, the 2026 buyer's matrix we run for podcasters, by cost-per-qualified-view.
+With measured revenue impact.

-Every "best AI clipping tool 2026" post on the SERP is a listicle written by the tool's own SEO team or an affiliate blog.
+The full matrix is above.
+The reasoning below is from 15+ FORKOFF client engagements measured in 2026 — what we actually paid, what we actually retained, where each tool broke.
+Every "best AI clipping tool 2026" post on the SERP today is written by the tool's own SEO team or an affiliate blog; this one isn't.

 The clipping market in 2026: $4B and growing, but the retention curve is brutal